How to Ask for Salary Increase (15 Best Sample Letters)

 Subject: Letter to request a salary increase

-I have displayed excellence and have constantly delivered top-notch whenever it is demanded.
+I have displayed excellence and have constantly delivered top-notch whenever it was demanded.
 With these qualities, my workforce can count on me to deliver excellently as always.

 Sincerely,